 Feeling self-inflicted pressure, he chose the latter — and, in his words, it turned out to be a colossal mistake.
 “I didn’t take nearly enough time off to unwind after 12 years of an all-in entrepreneur lifestyle.
 I also didn’t take enough time to think in much more detail about the team I needed to hire and the resources we’d need before the pressures of overhead came into the mix,” says Benson.
 “I had this great concept, and I just couldn’t handle the idea of seeing someone do it before we did.”
 This was the first of many mistakes he admits to — despite having nearly 20 years experience as an entrepreneur.
+Hiring ‘smart’ engineering talent that is wrong for your startup.
+“That was a huge mistake on the overhead front,” he says.
 50 Quick Productivity and Business Tips for Early-Stage Entrepreneurs.
 At Techstars, we talk a lot about productivity, email, getting things done, basic business development and fundraising culture.